 When to Use Microservices in Java

 Microservices are gaining traction for developers, and many that haven’t already implemented this architecture are considering doing so.
 But how do you know when to use microservices and when it’s not the right choice for you?

-Keep reading and discover pros and cons, as well as when and when not to use a microservices architecture in your Java application, and other considerations for using microservices in Java.
+In this blog, we'll discuss microservices pros and cons, when and when not to use a microservices architecture in your Java application, and other considerations for using microservices in Java.

 - When and When Not to Use Microservices